 In addition to monetary shortfalls, the appraiser could make work order call outs.
 If there is a bad furnace or leaky roof, the appraiser may require that it be repaired or replaced.
 The appraiser will not sign off on the report until those concerns are properly addressed.

-Because you have waived your appraisal contingency, YOU and not the seller would be responsible for replacement or repairs needed to satisfy the report.
+Because you waive your appraisal contingency, YOU and not the seller would be responsible for replacement or repairs needed to satisfy the report.
 By waiving this contingency, you are assuring that you won’t let any appraisal issues prevent you from reaching the closing table.
 Whether it’s bringing more cash or replacing and/or repairing items, YOU are going to take care of it, or you forfeit your earnest money.

 *Pro Tip ~ Underwriting is ALWAYS going to require a Carbon Monoxide detector on every sleeping floor and earthquake straps on water heaters.
 Address those items before the appraiser inspects the house.